kamtoeddy/ivo/README.md

 # Foreword

-Node-schema's purpose is to help you define and validate your data at creation and during updates.
-Hence, Node-schema gives you the flexibility of using the database of your choice.
+Clean-schema's purpose is to help you define and validate your data at creation and during updates.
+Hence, clean-schema gives you the flexibility of using the database of your choice.

 > N.B: Do not forget to handle errors that might be thrown by the create and update methods.See the structure of the error [**ApiError**](#structure-of-apierror) below.